youcefshaaban/dotfiles/README.md

 # dotfiles
-These are my personal xfce4 configration files
+These are my personal configration files

 ## Steps To Use it

+## xfce4 folder

 ### 1. First: Clone the repo or download it as a zip file
 ```bash